Computational Paths -- An approach in the $LND_{EQ}-TRS_{2}$ system: Computational paths

-\begin{proof} The first thing to notice is that in this case, $transportconst^{B}_{p}$ is the path $\mu(p)(p*(f(x),f(x))$ by lemma \textbf{8}.
-As we did to the rules of $LND_{EQ}-TRS$, we establishes this equality by getting to the same conclusion from the same premises by two different trees:
+The first thing to notice is that in this case, $transportconst^{B}_{p}$ is the path $\mu(p)(p*(f(x),f(x))$ by lemma \textbf{8}.
+As we did to the rules of $LND_{EQ}-TRS$, we establish this equality by getting to the same conclusion from the same premises by two different trees:

 In the first tree, we consider $f(x) \equiv b : B$ and transport over $b : B$:

 In the second one, we consider $f(x)$ as an usual functional expression and thus, we transport the usual way:

 \end{proof}